 (D) An assessment of the transmission component of avoided cost.

-(7)(6) A discussion of demand-side programs, including existing company-sponsored and government-sponsored or mandated energy conservation or load management programs available in the utility’s service area and the estimated impact of those programs on the utility’s historical and forecasted peak demand and energy.
+(7)(6) A discussion of demand-side programs, including existing company-sponsored and government-sponsored or mandated energy efficiency or load management programs available in the utility’s service area and the estimated impact of those programs on the utility’s historical and forecasted peak demand and energy.

 The information listed above in subdivision (a)(1) through subdivision (a)(4) and in subdivision (a)(6) shall also be provided for each year of the planning period.